eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 Motivation to (uncomfortably) put myself out there:
 * Writing crystallizes my learning and is a skill I’m working on.
 The pressure helps me practice.
 * The thought of potentially helping someone trumps the fear of being judged.
-* I got so so much help and support for my application and just want to give back.
+* I got so so much help and support throughout this grad application cycle and just want to give back.

 Speaking of support, a list of help I received for my SoP:
 * I was privileged to be assisted by the [MIT GAAP](https://www.thrive-eecs.mit.edu/gaap) and [Berkeley EAAA program](https://twitter.com/ermgrant/status/1316111464273502211?s=20).
-My mentors, [Xuan](https://twitter.com/xuanalogue) and Gabe, provided extremely valuable feedback on my SoP.
+A huge thank you to my MIT GAAP mentor, [Xuan](https://twitter.com/xuanalogue), who chatted with me bi-weekly since October 2020, provided extremely valuable feedback on my SoP, and helped me navigate through the applying process.
+It still feels surreal that I will actually see her in person at MIT this fall.
-* A big thank you to my labmates and my research parent, Prof. [Rachel Pottinger](https://www.cs.ubc.ca/~rap/), who offered both helpful comments and emotional support.
+* Many thanks to my labmates and my research parent, Prof. [Rachel Pottinger](https://www.cs.ubc.ca/~rap/), who offered both helpful comments and emotional support.
 * I was also privileged to get help from the [Writing Centre](https://ubcca.mywconline.com/index.php?logout=YES) and [Student Service Centre](https://students.ubc.ca/) at my undergraduate university (i.e., UBC).
 * Just to reiterate, the examples by the [MIT EECS Communication Lab](https://mitcommlab.mit.edu/eecs/commkit/cvresume/) are helpful.
 Many other programs (e.g., CMU) provide such examples too.
 * I was also influenced by these YouTube channels.